 Survival Situations And Precautions

-Beginner campers and hikers experience more unfavourable situations than experts because they are not prepared for the worst.
-Even a slight deviation in the plan may result in severe consequences, so it is better to be prepared than be sorry afterwards.
+Beginner campers and hikers experience more unfavorable situations than experts because they are not prepared for the worst.
+Even a slight deviation in the plan may result in severe consequences, so it is better to be prepared than be sorry afterward.

 Read ahead to learn about typical survival situations experienced by beginners in the wilderness, which can be prevented with some straightforward precautions:

 - Inform someone about your plans

 Look, being a beginner to the world of hiking/camping, you don’t know about the uncertainties that could happen, which puts you in a tough spot.
 It is advisable to inform your friends and family about your plans (destination, routes and leaving/returning time & dates).
 God forbid, if you get hurt severely, there will be someone who will come to get you if you don’t return on time.
 Otherwise, you may be stuck in the wilderness for a long time, which is quite dangerous.

 Do you have a handgun or any knives for camping purposes?
 Keeping a licensed weapon is not just for hunting purposes, but for security as well.
 What if you have a face-off with a wild animal?
 A small gun will help you scare it off.
 Similarly, a survival knife or a multipurpose tool will help you build a fire (the traditional way), skin/dice meat & vegetables and even to cut bandages if the need arises.
 There is no harm in keeping a weapon by your side at all times.